Where to Buy Bone Broth in Canada

-Even if you wanted to make it at home, finding the right type and quality of bones at a decent price locally is becoming more difficult.
+Even if you wanted to make it at home, finding the right type and quality of bones at a decent price is becoming more difficult.
 What butchers used to give away are now being priced at $10.99 per KG.

 The logical option is to try a pre-made bone broth that ticks all of your boxes.
 But if you’re health conscious, you should be careful and do some research before buying bone broth in grocery stores.

 What do you look for on the package to ensure you’re actually drinking bone broth?
 There are many tricks that food companies use on their labels to entice you to buy them.

 I’ll outline how these companies deceive you with marketing speak and gibberish in order to entice you to buy their broth.

-Much of this will apply to meat product, however I am more intimately aware with food legislation and law around marketing terms in Canada than elsewhere.
+Much of this will apply to any meat products, however I am more intimately aware with food legislation and law around marketing terms in Canada than elsewhere.
 You’ll see that it is the wild west out there.

 Are “Chicken Bones or Beef Bones” Second on the Ingredient List